philjord/ESFileManager/README.md

 Generally it is to be used by other projects.

-For more information see the ElderScrollsExplorer project
+See ElderScrollsExplorer for more information https://github.com/philjord/ElderScrollsExplorer